stefanholek/gpgkeys/README.txt

 Installation
 ============

-gpgkeys depends on shell_ which in turn uses the rl_ library.
+gpgkeys depends on kmd_ which in turn uses the rl_ library.
 Since rl_ contains a C extension, it is a good idea to review its `installation instructions`_ and make sure all dependencies are in place.